tlhutch/test-playbooks/docs/test_plans/testplan-3.1.0.md

 1. [x] Verify that CRUD operations on all workflow resources are working properly.
 Note workflow job nodes cannot be created or deleted independently, but verifications are needed to make sure when a workflow job is deleted, all its related workflow job nodes are deleted.
 1. [ ] Verify the RBAC property of workflow resources.
 More specifically:
  - [x] Workflow job templates can only be accessible by superusers ---- system admin, admin of the same organization and system auditor and auditor of the same organization with read permission only.
+ - [x] Workflow job read and delete permissions follow from its associated workflow job template.
- - [x] Workflow jobs follows the permission rules of its associated workflow job template.
+ - [ ] (r) Workflow job relaunch permission consists of the union of execute permission to its associated workflow job template, and the permission to re-create all the nodes inside of the workflow job.
- - [ ] Workflow job template nodes rely their permission rules on the permission rules of both their associated workflow job template and unified job template.
+ - [x] Workflow job template nodes rely their permission rules on the permission rules of both their associated workflow job template and unified job template for creation and editing.
+ - [x] Workflow job template nodes can be deleted with admin permission to their workflow job template (even lacking permission to the node's job template).
+ - [x] Workflow job nodes are viewable if its workflow job is viewable.
+ - [x] No CRUD actions are possible on workflow job nodes by any user, and they may only be deleted by deleting their workflow job.
- - [ ] Workflow job nodes follows the permission rules of both its associated workflow job and unified job.
+ - [ ] (r) Workflow jobs can be deleted by superusers and org admins of the organization of its associated workflow job template, and no one else.
- - [ ] Copying WFJTs (TODO: Flesh out rules)
+ - [ ] (r) Copying workflow job templates based on permission rules of workflow job template, unified job templates, and all related resources used by nodes.
 1. [x] Verify that workflow job template nodes can be created under, or (dis)associated with workflow job templates.
 1. [x] Verify that only the permitted types of job template types can be associated with a workflow job template node.
 Currently the permitted types are job templates, inventory sources and projects.
 1. [x] Verify that workflow job template nodes under the same workflow job template can be associated to form parent-child relationship of decision trees.
 More specifically, one node takes another as its child node by POSTing another node's id to one of the three endpoints: /success_nodes/, /failure_nodes/ and /always_nodes/.
 1. [x] Verify that workflow job template nodes are not allowed to have invalid association.
 Any attempt to create an invalid association will trigger 400-level response.
 The three types of invalid associations are cycle, convergence(multiple parent) and mutex('always' XOR the rest).
 1. [x] Verify that a workflow job template can be successfully copied and the created workflow job template does not miss any field that should be copied or intentionally modified.
-1. [ ] Verify that if a user has no access to any of the related resources of a workflow job template node, that node will not be copied and will have null as placeholder.
+1. [x] Verify that if a user has no access to any of the related resources of a workflow job template node, that node will not be copied and will have null as placeholder.

 #### Task-related